PoncinMatthieu/DIY-Boffer/first_boffer_shield.md

 ## Skeleton
 First starting with plywood.
-What I've got is 9mm thick (TODO COST), it looks quite sturdy so it should be pretty good.
+What I've got is 9mm thick, you can find it in size of 9mm * 1.2m x 2.4m at 24.9€ in Bauhaus, enough to make 2 shields.
+It looks quite sturdy so it should be pretty good.
 I think I might have been able to save up on the wieght with even thinner plywood and some reenforcement crossing the center.

 Drawing up the structural shape of the shield..
 ![image](/img/shield/IMG_3061.jpg)